 Choosing the right tilling tool for the job at hand is important to eliminate unnecessary stress.
 If you don't really need a heavy-weight hoe for a few small weeds in soft soil, select smaller or lighter cultivating tools or twisters that can do the job with less work and stress.
 The selection should also be based on the level of precision and control needed to protect your precious cultivars.
 Oftentimes we face a combined patch of many large and small weeds situated closely together.
 In this scenario it would be advantageous to select a tool that works well with both small weeds and large weeds that a hoe cannot handle, such as the Ergonica Weed Twister, for example.
 For busy people, this multitasking feature will save you time and a little dinero, as well.
 Many people buy several Weed Twisters of different sizes to work in different situations such as planters, raised beds and lawns, for example, and for different members of their family.

 Having a well-chosen set of cultivators and weed pullers over a range of precision and penetration in your weeding tool arsenal enables a better match of tools for the job at hand.
-A great many of these varieties of short-handled and long-handled tools can be seen and purchased through the Garden Tools page.
+Here we portray a good variety of weeders categorized as ergonomic, fork-hoe, long-handle, sickle-knife and torch.
 The discerning shopper who does his or her homework would know that you cannot find most of these unique tools, like the Ergonica Weed Twister, in local retail stores.